Sanborn Fire Maps

 By Jennie Shurtleff

 Sanborn maps are a valuable resource for understanding the evolving streetscapes of American towns from the late 19th century through the mid-20th century.
-Created by the Sanborn Map Company, these maps were primarily designed to help insurance companies assess fire risk and determine appropriate coverage.
+Created by the Sanborn Map Company, these maps were primarily designed to help insurance companies assess fire risk and determine appropriate insurance coverage.

 Because their primary audience was fire insurance providers, Sanborn maps focused on details relevant to fire risk assessment.
 These included the materials used in a building’s construction, the number of stories, framing type, roof composition, the placement of doors and windows, and how the building was being used.